mzakany23/ncsh-agent/terraform/ec2/README.md

 2. Terraform installed (version >= 1.0.0)
 3. An SSH key pair created in AWS (default name: `ncsoccer-key`)

+## Deployment Architecture

+The deployment includes:

+1. **EC2 Instance**: Amazon Linux 2 with t2.micro instance type (free tier eligible)
+2. **Security Group**: Allows incoming traffic on ports 80 (HTTP), 443 (HTTPS), and 22 (SSH)
+3. **Software Stack**:
+   - Docker for containerization
+   - Nginx as a reverse proxy with basic authentication
+   - Application deployed as a Docker container

+This architecture ensures compatibility across different environments by:
+- Using Docker to encapsulate the application and its dependencies
+- Ensuring Python version compatibility (Python 3.11 in the container)
+- Simplifying installation of complex dependencies

 ## Deployment Steps

 ### 1. Create `terraform.tfvars` file